 - Applicants for this year will be reviewed and approved by independent outside counsel.
 After this year, HFPA will implement a transparent process for voting on membership nominees and will require that any members with a potential conflict, such as a nominee who is also a journalist in the same territory as an existing member, must be recused from voting on that nominee.

 - HFPA will publicly disclose the names, country representation, and the diversity demographics of its membership at the close of this year’s membership process and every year thereafter.

 - Lifetime memberships will no longer exist.
 New members will have voting rights for 10 years, after which they will need to reapply for membership.

 ETHICS & SAFETY PROTECTIONS

-The whistleblower process referenced in the HFPA’s statement must include the ability to make confidential reports about violations of the above policies as well as violations of any the HFPA policies.
+- The whistleblower process referenced in the HFPA’s statement must include the ability to make confidential reports about violations of the above policies as well as violations of any HFPA policies.

-- A ban on members of the HFPA receiving payment from anyone, including the HFPA, for participating in the HFPA, including participating in decision-making regarding awards
+- A ban on members of HFPA receiving payment from anyone, including HFPA, for participating in HFPA, including participating in decision-making regarding awards

 - Members may not accept any gifts, favors, or consideration of any kind, regardless of its value based on their HFPA membership